-In order to optimize performance and make the model more accessible and interactive for digital visitors, a pared-down, so-called “low-poly” model of the church was created.
-This way, it can also be used in future projects with VR (virtual reality) and AR (augmented reality) applications or computer games.
+In order to make the 3D model more easily and interactively accessible to visitors on the Internet and to achieve better performance, a reduced, so-called “lowpoly” model was created.
+It can therefore also be used for other future projects in VR (Virtual Reality) and AR (Augmented Reality) applications or in games.

-Have a look at our interactive 3D model for a quick, photorealistic trip around the building and into its otherwise inaccessible interior!
+Simply visit our interactive 3D model for a small photo-realistic "journey" around the building and a visit to the otherwise inaccessible interior!

 Notwendige Cookies sind für unsere Website unbedingt erforderlich.
 Diese Cookies von unserer Webseite gewährleisten grundlegende Funktionen, Sicherheit und die Nutzung unserer erstellten Medien.

 Funktionale Cookies helfen dabei, bestimmte Funktionen auszuführen, wie z.
 B. das Teilen des Inhalts der Website auf Social-Media-Plattformen, das Sammeln von Feedbacks und andere Funktionen von Drittanbietern.

 Functional cookies help to perform certain functionalities like sharing the content of the website on social media platforms, collect feedbacks, and other third-party features.